Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Jacksonville Jaguars 31, New England Patriots 20

 It may be only Week 2, but the Jaguars' victory over the Patriots should send a message to the rest of the NFL that their success in 2017 wasn't a fluke.
 The franchise had been 0-8 against Tom Brady and had beaten the Patriots once in 12 previous meetings.
-The Jags can't dwell on this victory too much, though, because they play host division-rival Tennessee on Sunday.
+The Jags can't dwell on this victory too much, though, because they host division-rival Tennessee on Sunday.
 Tennessee swept the Jaguars last season, and a victory on Sunday would give them a 2.5-game lead in the AFC South. -- Michael DiRocco

 The Patriots' defense was the biggest disappointment as Blake Bortles finished with 377 yards and four scores.
 The Pats didn't follow through on one of their key game-plan points of keeping Bortles in the pocket.
 A trip to Detroit is on deck, where the Patriots would like to show former New England defensive coordinator Matt Patricia that they're better than they played against the Jaguars. -- Mike Reiss